xomicloud/xomi/README.md

 cookie.setAuthenticationCookie(configuration, ...)  //  Set an authentication cookie
 ```

 Some package exports, such as `aacount`, are single functions.
-Others, such as `oAuth` and `cookie`, are collections of functions.
+Others, such as `oAuth`, are collections of functions.
 Note the use of the aforementioned `configuration` argument which is assumed to be defined as above.

 ### OAuth